LaTeXing/LaTeXing-Documentation/intro.md

 > **Adobe Reader will ignore forward\_sync and reverse\_sync.**

+Some PDF viewer on Windows lock the file and do not allow to the update of the file while open.
+So you need to close it prior updating the PDF file.
+SumatraPDF is highly recommended since it supports all features.

 ### Linux

 On Linux your can use [TeXLive][texlive] which is available for the most Linux